MrEbabi/Global-Coupons-for-Woocommerce-Plugin/global-coupons/README.txt

 7. Applied Global Coupon to cart (user side)

 == Changelog ==
-=1.0.0=
+**=1.0.0=**
-*Hello World.
+-Hello World.
 This is the first version of the Global Coupons for Woocommerce.
-*Initialized the source code.
+-Initialized the source code.
-*So it begins...
+-So it begins...

-=1.0.1=
+**=1.0.1=**
-*Description and FAQ are re-written and whole README re-designed for a better view.
+-Description and FAQ are re-written and whole README re-designed for a better view.
-*Woocommerce activation is required to install&activate the Global Coupons for Woocommerce now.
+-Woocommerce activation is required to install&activate the Global Coupons for Woocommerce now.